-Open to grades 9-12 Mods 1 through 6 on Mondays and Thursdays, 6:30-8 pm
+Open to grades 9-12 Mods 1 & 2, Mods 3 & 4, Mods 5 & 6 on Mondays and Thursdays, 6:30pm-8 p.m.

-This large vocal ensemble class provides both beginner and advanced singers the opportunity to develop their choral and solo singing in a group experience, exploring a broad repertoire of music-from classical to contemporary, both accompanied and a cappella.
+This large vocal ensemble class provides both beginner and advanced singers the opportunity to develop their choral and solo singing in a group experience, exploring a broad repertoire of music - from classical to contemporary, both accompanied and a cappella.
 Students prepare for two-to-three concerts and/or festivals per year.
 Students will also develop new or build upon existing music theory, ear training, and sight singing skills.
+Mods 1 & 2 will focus on classical repertoire, Mods 3 & 4 will focus on contemporary & pop, while Mods 5 & 6 will focus on Musical Theatre.
 Students must participate in all dress rehearsals and performances.
-Earns three academic credits.
+Earns one academic credit per section taken.
 Course may be repeated.

-NOTE: Students on some Varsity teams (Field Hockey, Basketball) should not sign up for Madeira Chorus, as the time requirements often overlap.
+NOTE: Students on Varsity teams (Field Hockey, Basketball, Volleyball, Swim, Tennis) should not sign up for Madeira Chorus during that season, as the time requirements overlap.